Critical Thinking. In Exercises 17–28, use the data and confidenc... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence.
-For example, if a 95% confidence interval for a population proportion is calculated, it means that if we were to take many samples and build intervals in this way, approximately 95% of those intervals would contain the true proportion.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence, typically expressed as a percentage.
+For example, a 95% confidence interval suggests that if we were to take many samples and construct intervals in the same way, approximately 95% of those intervals would contain the true parameter.
+This concept is crucial for understanding the reliability of estimates in statistics.

 Recommended video: